n0tmanu/Mathmentor-landing/README.md

 1. **Using the included serve script:**

-   The project includes a custom Express server (`serve.js`) for production deployment:
+   The project includes a custom Express server (`serve.js`) optimized for production deployment:

    ```bash
    # Build the application first